 Event starts in 5 months, 16 days, 11 hours, 22 minutes, 27 seconds

 The Xtreme Challenge – Sunday 5th Feb 2017 10.30am at Catton Hall, Staffordshire.

 Voted in top 4 adventure races by Runners World in 2012.

 The Florette Fradley 10K is a popular run and attracts around 1,000 entrants each year.
 Covering flat, country roads, its a great event for beginners and pros alike.
-The Fradley 10k has previously been nominated in the national Running Awards for the Best 10k Race in the UK.
+The Fradley 10k has previously been nominated in the national Running Awards for the Best 10k Race for personal best times.

 - START TIME: 10.30am

 - 10k ENTRY FEE: £18 Club Runner / £20 Non-Club Runner

 - Entry on the day is £1 extra